WilsonBaker/VARpedia/README.md

  - You may choose to either preview or create chunks of audio from the text in the second box in  either espeak or festival
  - Once you have decided that you have made enough chunks, you can press the create creation button to start making the creation.
  - You can then choose which chunks you want to put in the creation.
 This is done by moving the selcted chunk to the right
+ - You must then select the background music you want to add to your creation.
+You can preview it.
  - You then need to choose a name for your creation, that that will be the name of the creation.
- - Once you have selected your name, your creation will be complete.
+ - Once you have selected your name, you will then be asked to choose your images.
+ - You can select at most 10 images and at least 1 image to add to your creation with the checkboxes representing the image above
+ - Once you have sekected your images, you need to choose the text to appear in the creation.
+ - You then press create and your creation is created
- - This will be indicated by a pop up window, confirming the creation.
-Congratulations!
+ - This will be indicated by your creation being played.
- - The user then will be taken back to the main menu where they can play the creation.

 # 2) Play Creation